SUDA-LA/ucca-parser/README.md

 ```

-## Convertion
+## Conversion

-Convertion codes are included in `parser.convert`.
-The function `UCCA2tree` is used to convert a ucca passage to a tree.
+Conversion code is included in `parser.convert`.
+The function `UCCA2tree` is used to convert a UCCA passage to a tree.
 The function `to_UCCA` is used to convert a tree to a UCCA passage.
-Remote edges recovery codes are included in `parser.submodel.remote_parser.py` independently.
+Remote edges recovery code is included in `parser.submodel.remote_parser.py` independently.